-Advocated for and enabled a human-centered approach to product planning efforts; concerning business strategy.
+Advocated for and enabled a human-centered approach to product planning efforts.

 Spearheaded a revised value proposition and identified viable markets and opportunities to focus on via data analysis, competitive research, and ethnographic user studies.

-Designed successfully partner white-label applications that leveraged the core business applications and could be executed with minimal customization and extra development time.
+Designed successful partner white-label applications that leveraged the core business applications and could be executed with minimal customization and extra development time.

 Introduced a user-centric design thinking process into the company culture that had a cross-departmental reach and positively impacted engagement metrics and user satisfaction.

 Introduced a need for leadership to be aware of competitive markets and to learn from successful, innovative companies that leveraged user co-creation and a specialized understanding of user mental models and behaviors.

 Gained a deep experience of identifying user and business problems, proposing solutions amongst a dynamic cross-disciplinary team of experts, and prioritizing development and feedback loops for continuous refinement.